 OXO hit the market a few decades ago and took the kitchen storage and hand tools market by storm.
 Beloved by home cooks and professionals alike, its tools are ergonomically designed and can withstand rigorous use.
 Priced on the medium-high end compared with other tools, OXO equipment is an investment that will last you many years to come.

 An emerging household name, Finedine offers a large collection of kitchen gadgets, food storage options, and drink service sets.
 Finedine’s kitchen basics collection is reasonably priced and provides quality tools suitable for any home kitchen.

 Pyrex has been a staple dish in American households for generations.
 A Pyrex casserole dish is often the first piece of dishware in a new kitchen, and the brand can be found in almost every grocery store and home goods store in the country.
-Economically priced bowls and dishes are meant to last for decades—as long as you can get it back from your last potluck.
+Economically priced bowls and dishes are meant to last for decades—as long as you can get them back from your last potluck.

 Minnesota-made Nordic Ware products are known for their heavy-duty reliability—without costing quite as much as their higher-end competitors.
 Still a favorite for molded cake pans, Nordic Ware also produces cooking and baking equipment for home and professional use.
 Expect attractive and functional tools from Nordic Ware at an average price.